 Plants perform best in areas with warm, dry days and cool nights.
 They can be grown outdoors year-round where winters are very mild; in these areas, they bloom throughout warm weather.
 Elsewhere, they are summer annuals or houseplants.
 In cold-winter climates, move plants indoors before the first frost or take cuttings for next year.

-erennials in mild climates, and annuals anywhere.
-To 1–1 1/2 ft. tall, trailing (or hanging) to 3 to 5 ft. wide.
-Rather succulent, glossy, bright green, 2 to 3-in.-wide leaves have pointed lobes and look something like those of ivy (Hedera).
+Ivy geraniums are perennials in mild climates, and annuals anywhere.
+They grow to 1–1 1/2 ft. tall and trail (or hang) to 3–5 ft. wide.
+Rather succulent, glossy, bright green, 2–3-in.-wide leaves have pointed lobes and look something like those of ivy (Hedera).
 Inch-wide single or double flowers in rounded clusters of five to ten; colors include white, pink, rose, red, and lavender.
 Upper petals may be blotched or striped.

-Many named varieties.
-Use ivy geranium in hanging containers, window boxes, or raised beds; it also makes a good bank or ground cover (but not for erosion control).
+There are many named varieties.
+Use ivy geranium in hanging containers, window boxes, or raised beds; it also makes a good bank or groundcover (but not for erosion control).
 Because it does especially well with cool nights and bright days, ivy geranium is favored along the coast and in mountain gardens.

 This hybrid perennial is grown everywhere as an annual.
 Erect or somewhat spreading, to 3 ft. tall and wide.
-Heart-shaped to kidney-shaped leaves are dark green, 2 to 4 in. wide, with crinkled margins and unequal sharp teeth.
+Heart-shaped to kidney-shaped leaves are dark green, 2–4 in. wide, with crinkled margins and unequal sharp teeth.
 Loose, rounded clusters of large (2-in. or wider), showy flowers; colors include white and many shades of pink, red, lavender, purple, with brilliant blotches and markings of darker colors.
 Can be planted in beds but tends to get rangy.
-First class potted plant.
+First-class potted plant.
 Some varieties are used in hanging baskets.

 These plants are uniform, well branched, heat resistant, and available in many colors.
 Because they cost more than seed-grown geraniums, they’re more often purchased for containers than for bedding out.